zoruz/CodeIgniter4/admin/docbot.md

 Builds & deploys user guide.

-The in-progress CI4 user guide, warts & all, is rebuilt in a nested repository clone (`user_guide_src/build/html`), with the result optionally pushed to the `gh-pages` branch of the repo.
+The in-latest CI4 user guide, warts & all, is rebuilt in a nested repository clone (`user_guide_src/build/html`), with the result optionally pushed to the `gh-pages` branch of the repo.
-That would then be publically visible as the in-progress version of the [User Guide](https://codeigniter4.github.io/CodeIgniter4/).
+That would then be publically visible as the in-latest version of the [User Guide](https://codeigniter4.github.io/CodeIgniter4/).

 ## Requirements